Have you ever got a song stuck in your head?

 Sometimes songs are just more attractive than a stack of books!
 Both songs and books can contain the same information, but, for some people, songs are just more interesting and attractive as a way of taking in information.
 Here is a song that might help you remember the most common irregular verbs in English!

 So there’s lots of reasons why songs can be easy to remember.
-With that in mind, why don’t we use this to our advantage? – You can improve your English through listening to songs!
+With that in mind, why don’t we use this to our advantage? – Using songs to learn English is something anyone can do!
 Here are some of our recommendations.

 Listening to new songs is a great way to learn lots of vocabulary.
 You can click on the Closed Captions or Subtitles to help you understand what they are saying if you are watching a video, or search for the song lyrics.
 However, you don’t need to know every word to understand the story of the song, or enjoy the tune!